Incremental Change: Achieving Your Future State Through Gradual Improvements

 (4) Aligning with Business Goals & Processes

 To ensure that the changes are effective, it’s essential to align them with the organization’s overall business goals and processes.
-This approach ensures that the changes are relevant, meaningful, and contribute to the organization’s success.
+This approach ensures that the changes are relevant, and meaningful, and contribute to the organization’s success.

 (5) Tracking Progress and Celebrating wins